Br4yanGC/Br4yanGC/README.md

 - I'm a **computer science** student and I'm currently studying at Universidad de Ingeniería y Tecnología in Peru.
 - The languages that i currently manage are **c++**, **python**, **HTML** and **CSS**.
 Although my level in those languages aren't as higer as is expected I'm working hard to improve in those
 ## Fun fact ⚡:
-- My tongue language is spanish jijiji, however, I'm writing this on english because i want to do more understandable my profile for as many people as possible.
+- My tongue language is spanish, however, I'm writing this on english because i want to do more understandable my profile for as many people as possible.
 ## Hobbies
 - Playing videogames
 - Playing football